...

 Home Genius: Book an Estimate without Hassle

-This website chatbot example represents a great way of showing how bots can be useful in pretty much in any industry.
+This website chatbot example represents a great way of showing how bots can be useful pretty much in any industry.
 Home Genius uses a simple virtual assistant that helps people to find contractors and book estimates be it for roofing, windows, solar or siding.

 The bot enables Home Genius to identify which clients are ready to meet an estimator, and which are just looking around sizing their options.
 Answering questions as part of a chat with most of the answers not even requiring typing improves the customer experience.